 When was the last time you had something to look forward to?
 Our kids seem to be missing this fun element of surprise in life.
-That’s why MailPop has been quickly garnering the affections of parents everywhere with a fun solution that doesn’t have them staring at a screen.
+That’s why MailPop has been quickly garnering parents’ affections everywhere with a fun solution that doesn’t have them staring at a screen.

 What is MailPop?

 While it might just seem like an ordinary educational newsletter, MailPop does something extraordinary.
 Designed for kids ages 5 to 10, it arrives by mail each week with a bounty of new and exciting topics.
-It’s personalized too, so kids get the feeling that it is designed just for them.
+It’s personalized, too, so kids feel it is designed just for them.

 Topics range from things like the solar system to gems to recycling.
-Each week, kids get something new to learn the old-fashioned way without devices.
+Kids get something new to learn the old-fashioned way each week without devices.
 There’s a section of content, word of the week, questions to learn from, and activities like word searches, mazes, and coloring.
-It’s hands-on approach parents are excited about, one that gives kids something to do in the very literal sense.
+It’s hands-on approach parents are excited about, giving kids something to do in the very literal sense.

 Each weekly mailing also includes a 3D papercraft toy that correlates with the topic.
 Your kids get to read all about something new and then further cement that new knowledge in action.